|

 THE NAME OF THE INN IN PAGO PAGO

-KIRK TO RONA SIMMONS AT THE MANGO INN BAR:
+TO RONA SIMMONDS AT THE MANGO INN BAR:

 FOR A PAIR OF "LOADED" DICE: "$10, American money."